 - More efficient use of resources overall in the data center.

-With NVMe and NVMe-oF continuing to mature, WWT invested in the Flash Lab to support complex customer testing requirements and help achieve these benefits.
+With NVMe and NVMe-oF's growing adoption, WWT invested in the Flash Lab to support complex customer testing requirements and help achieve these benefits.

 The ATC advantage

-While the benefits of technology like NVMe can be easily understood, and it can be relatively easy to feature test these solutions, performance and resiliency testing is much more difficult to accomplish.
-Most of our customers don’t have the ability, time or resources to evaluate next generation storage products at scale in their own dedicated lab environments.
+While the benefits of technology like NVMe can be easily understood, and it can be relatively easy to feature test these solutions, achieving performance and resiliency testing is much more complex.
+Most of our customers don’t have the ability, time or resources to evaluate next generation storage products at scale in their own lab environments.

-This is especially true as new systems are deployed to remove performance bottlenecks, increase capacity and support new IT projects.
-In addition, they don’t always know how certain workloads will be serviced by the infrastructure they deploy.
+This is especially true as new systems are deployed to move past historical performance bottlenecks, increase capacity and support new IT projects.
+In addition, customers aren't always aware how certain workloads will perform when deploying a new component in an existing infrastructure.

 Customers use the Flash Lab’s storage testing foundation to solve for various business and IT challenges, including: